cskylab/cskylab/tpl-cskylab/k8s-metallb-system/README.md

 # MetalLB Load-balancer for kubernetes<!-- omit in toc -->

+>**DEPRECATED**: This template is no longer maintained.
+To deploy metallb-system use template `k8s-metallb-system-mf`

 ## Helm charts: bitnami/metallb v2.5.16 <!-- omit in toc -->

 [MetalLB](https://metallb.universe.tf/) is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.